Rita Blanca Loop

 Lake Meredith is one the 3 major reservoirs along the stretch of the Canadian River that flows across northern Texas.
 Numerous access points provide opportunities to scan for grebes, ducks, geese and loons.
 The red rock descent to the lake’s surface is scenic and makes a good backdrop for photographers, especially during spring when yuccas and other wildflowers are in bloom.
 The stands of trees at Plum Creek by the boat launch provide habitat for songbirds during migrations, and the lake’s surface attracts waterbirds year round.
 The fringing reed beds also attract migrant birds.

 Return to FM 1913 North for 2.8 miles and continue to the Blue West entrance.
 At the pier check the trees and juniper-studded cliff sides for woodpeckers, flycatchers and wrens.
 Unlike Plum Creek, the lake view at Blue West is expansive.
 Scan carefully for waterbirds, particularly during migration.
 Pied-billed and Horned Grebes, Common Merganser, Common Loon and Common Goldeneye are expected here in winter, and Mallards and lingering waterfowl during spring and summer.
 Return to FM 1913 and continue 5 miles to turn right on FM 3395 and continue 5.3 miles and turn right on FM 1319 1.5 miles to Sanford Dam and Spring Canyon below.
-Virginia rails can be found along the edges of the reeds and in winter Marsh Wren and Song Sparrows are expected.
+Virginia Rail can be found along the edges of the reeds and in winter Marsh Wren and Song Sparrow are expected.

 Lake Rita Blanca City Park

-From US 54 and US 87 in Dalhart, head south on US 87 0.5 to E 7th St. Take a right and then an immediate left on FM 281/Tennessee Ave.
+From US 54 and US 87 in Dalhart, head south on US 87 0.5 mile to E 7th St. Take a right and then an immediate left on FM 281/Tennessee Ave.
 Continue 1.4 miles to park on the right.